Bogati07/SONAR-DATA-/README.md

 3)	Area Infort of the lock (Tatenberger Schleuse)
 4)	Area Inside of the lock (Tatenberger Schleuse)
 5)	Bank of the river.
+6)
+7)	8.
+CONCLUSION

+The overall sediment pattern of the areas surrounding Dove Elbe is revealed by the findings and analysis of the area of interest.
+Target 1 had the least amount of silt buildup, due to the adjacent water mass with much stronger Flow movement.
+Despite the very high and steady flow velocity, Target2, located at the middle of the Norderelbe, accumulated a substantial amount of sediment.
+This is due to the morphology of the river belt.
+Despite the lock, there is no shifting sediment mass along either side of the lock in the area of interest 3 and 4.
+This is a result of the area around the lock having well-structured and paved surfaces.
+Regular water flow through the lock area also helps to maintain low sediment accumulation.
+Highest amount of sediment was accumulated at Target 5, which is close to the riverbank.
+This is as a result of the river's structure near the banks changing morphologically, which caused the flow velocity to decrease.
+This analysis can be used to understand the sediment pattern of the Dove Elbe region and other morphologically similar rivers and canals.
+It can also be concluded that the relation between volume of water and sediment deposit for a river with similar morphology is linear as mentioned in figure 27 and may not be corelated for 2 different rivers with unique geomorphology as mentioned in figure 28.
+Therefore, the project's overall goal of understanding the sediment pattern around various morphologies in and around dove Elbe region was successful.
+In addition to the research topic, the overall Field Training provided a summary of the use of hydrographic techniques, applications, and hands-on experience with Single Beam and Multibeam echo sounders and other instruments used in hydrographic surveys.
+This overview will not only help me comprehend the subject matter better, but will also encourage me to think broadly in the field of science and technology.